pcqlegend/wand/README.md

 # WAND

 ## Overview
  Like [swagger](https://swagger.io/) ,wand provide a visual and simple tool to improve out efficiency of our development and test in SrpingFrameWork web application.
 Without this tool ,we should test our each interface with a controller,and then use browser to test.
-But when the method is post and  you have too many parameter ,this operation may be cost.
-If there is a ui can provide user to test interface with simple form ,may be very easier and more effective.Wand just is the tool you need.
+But when the method is post and  you have too many parameter ,this operation may be upsetting.
+If there is a ui can provide user to test interface with simple form ,the work may be very easier and more effective.
+Wand just is the tool you need.
 ## QuickStart
 ### First: import maven  pom.xml in your project